amaryllisss/python-au/README.md

   Without numba it took about 21 sec to count relations between 4-element set to 5-element set.

   Using numba this calculation took only 0.76 sec.

+## Web Application
+  This application allows you to align 2 sequences and count the edit distance.